college-of-pharmacy-gachon-university/AI_RET2/CLASSIFICATION_README.md

 # Classification Models Documentation

-This document provides detailed technical specifications for the classification models used in the AI-RET project.
+Detailed technical specifications for the two classification pipelines in AI-RET.

 ---